 Broader Cultural Significance

-- Pop Culture: The slogan appears in films, TV shows, and everyday conversations.
+Pop Culture: The slogan has appeared in countless films, TV shows, and everyday conversations.
+It's part of the common vocabulary, a status few brands achieve.

 Conclusion / The Legacy of "Have a Break"